seanbaxter/circle/new-circle/README.md

 It's even in scope to replace the entire C++ grammar with a modern, name-on-the-left [context-free syntax](#context_free_grammar), which is parsable from a simple [PEG grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
 The point is, we don't have to go all-in at once.
 We can start work on features when they're needed and deploy them when they're ready.
 Unlike Herb Sutter's Cpp2 design, we don't need an all-new syntax, completely distinct from Standard C++, to introduce these bubbles of new code.

 Proposals that aim to fix defects are usually rebuffed with comments like "we can't, because it would break or change the meaning of existing code."
-That's not true with feature pragmas.
-Only _your_ source files are effected by _your_ features pragmas.
+That's not true with feature directives.
+Only _your_ source files are effected by _your_ features directives.

 ### How are the features actually applied by the compiler?